lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/uprobetracer.rst

 Event Profiling
 ---------------
-You can check the total number of probe hits per event via /sys/kernel/debug/tracing/uprobe_profile.
-The first column is the filename, the second is the event name, the third is the number of probe hits.
+You can check the total number of probe hits and probe miss-hits via /sys/kernel/debug/tracing/uprobe_profile.
+The first column is event name, the second is the number of probe hits, the third is the number of probe miss-hits.

 Usage examples
 --------------